Tips every man needs to know about black tie

 However, this doesn’t mean you have to completely forego personality in lieu of tradition.
 Even with a dinner jacket, the symbol of formalwear, you can have some fun and bring your personality out.
 Experiment with different fits from regular as in this Scott & Taylor notch lapel dinner suit , or something more tailored like Racing Green’s dresswear suit.
 Trying out different kinds of lapels, such as this shawl-lapelled version of the Scott & Taylor suit is another great way to show your individuality

 Remember - black tie doesn’t have to mean black jacket.
 Go a step further in the style stakes by embellishing upon the black tie tradition with a jacket in a different shade.
-This Marc Darcy burgundy jacket is a great example of a formal yet individual dinner jacket, and would be perfectly at home at formal occasions, while this fetching dresswear jacket from Limehaus in a navy velvet could be dressed down by removing the bowtie or pairing with jeans for a more informal occasion or wedding evening do.
+This Ted baker burgundy jacket is a great example of a formal yet individual dinner jacket, and would be perfectly at home at formal occasions, while this fetching navy dresswear jacket from Limehaus could be dressed down by removing the bowtie or pairing with jeans for a more informal occasion or wedding evening do.

 One of the best things about the black tie event is the chance to try out all those great menswear accessories that you usually don’t get an excuse to wear.
 These little flourishes will help to set you apart from the other attendees, showing off your own personal style and individuality.